First French War of Religion (1562–1563): Dreux

 With the battle seemingly over, Guise went to Blainville to negotiate the surrender of the landsknechts who had barricaded themselves in the courtyard.
-However behind the woods Coligny was able to rally around 1,000 French and German cavalry into a new line and advanced through the woods to the royal positions.
-Upon their emergence it was initially thought these were more Protestants who wished to surrender.
-However once battle was joined it initially seemed possible that the Protestants could triumph.
-Marshal de Saint-André was captured by a former servant of his named the sieur de Bobigny who had years previous killed another of Saint-André's servants.
+However, behind the woods, Coligny was able to rally around 1,000 French and German cavalry into a new line and advanced through the woods to the royal positions.
+Upon their emergence, it was initially thought these were more Protestants who wished to surrender.
+However, once battle was joined, it initially seemed possible that the Protestants could triumph.
+Marshal de Saint-André was captured by a former servant of his named the sieur de Bobigny, who had years previously killed another of Saint-André's servants.
 Saint-André had attempted to prosecute Bobigny for this crime, and had hung an effigy of the noble after his flight, also seeing to the seizure of his property.
-Bobigny refused to turn his prize over to his commanding officer the prince de Porcien, who consented to Bobigny maintaining Saint-André's ransom.
+Bobigny refused to turn his prize over to his commanding officer, the prince de Porcien, who consented to Bobigny maintaining Saint-André's ransom.
 Bobigny then shot Saint-André in the face.
-Guise however had wisely kept more reserves and ordered the veteran infantry under Martigues to engage at the decisive moment.
+Guise, however, had wisely kept more reserves and ordered the veteran infantry under Martigues to engage at the decisive moment.
 They formed a square south of Blainville and brutalised the approaching cavalry (which had already used its lances for the destruction of the Swiss) with arquebus fire.
 Unable to break the formation, Coligny ordered a retreat from the field.
 He was briefly pursued, but only for a few minutes.